RX2Solutions/RX2Solutions.github.io/_landing_pages/hrplaybook.md

     image_alt: Executives aligning people strategy with business roadmap
     image_position: right
     image_caption: Turn workforce planning into a strategic alignment exercise, not an annual review.
-  faq:
-  - question: What's inside the PDF?
-    answer: >-
-      A comprehensive 25-page playbook with alignment frameworks, readiness dashboards, and facilitator prompts to guide year-end planning sessions.
-  - question: Who should download this?
-    answer: >-
-      HR, People, and Business leaders who want to elevate workforce planning from an administrative exercise to an executive strategy conversation.
-  - question: How quickly will I get it?
-    answer: >-
-      You will receive the PDF instantly by email, along with a five-day quick-start series to help you implement each pillar with your team.
   - type: checklist
     heading: The 10-Minute Year-End Readiness Check
     body: >-